Michael-Brilz/vue-myCalendar/README.md

-## Still under development and not suitable for productive use

 # vue3-mycalendar

 vue3-mycalendar is a powerful and customisable calendar component for Vue 3 that provides an easy way to view and manage calendar events and supports custom fields and customisable labels and styles.